NVIDIA/NVFlare/examples/advanced/xgboost/tree-based/README.md

 # Tree-based Federated Learning for XGBoost

+You can also follow along in this [notebook](./xgboost_tree_higgs.ipynb) for an interactive experience.

 ## Cyclic Training

 "Cyclic XGBoost" is one way of performing tree-based federated boosting with multiple sites: at each round of tree boosting, instead of relying on the whole data statistics collected from all clients, the boosting relies on only 1 client's local data.
 The resulting tree sequence is then forwarded to the next client for next round's boosting.
 Such training scheme have been proposed in literatures [1] [2].